 - If there is no TaitajaPLUS skills category for the vocational field of a student in need of special support, they can compete in Taitaja as a +1 competitor, provided that they are aged 21 or less in the year of the competition.
 In such cases, they are not competing for a national medal, but for the experience of taking part and excelling themselves.
 The skills categories in which it is possible to participate as a +1 competitor vary from year to year.

 At International Abilympics

 The International Abilympics are held every four years.
-The next Abilympics will take place in Moscow, Russia, in May 2022.
-In the competitions for people with special needs and disabilities, there are over 30 skills categories and hundreds of participants from dozens of countries.
-Skills Finland will send the Finnish team to the Abilympics.
+The previous Abilympics Competition took place in Metz, France, in 2023.
+The next Competition will be in 2027.
+In the competitions for people with special needs, there are over 30 skills categories and hundreds of participants from dozens of countries.
+Skills Finland will send Team Finland to Abilympics Competitions.